WELDED AND SEAMLESS STEEL PIPE PILES

 We hereby certify that the contents of this report are accurate.
-All test results and fabrication performed by this material manufacturer are in compliance with the requirements of ASTM A 252 We also certify that this material is melted and manufactured in the USA.
+All test results and fabrication performed by this material manufacturer are in compliance with the requirements of ASTM A 252.
+We also certify that the steel meets the requirements of IM 107, Group 1, Buy America.

 Notarized by Notary Public